pglet/website/blog/2021-04-30-web-app-to-run-powershell-commands-on-a-computer-from-anywhere.md

 In the program I used just a few Pglet controls: Textbox, Button, Spinner and Stack for the layout.
 Controls are organized into DOM and every time `page.update()` is called its state is sent to Pglet service.

-When you run the script a new random URL will be generated for your app and printed to the console:
+When you run the script, a new random URL is generated for your app and printed to the console:

 <div style={{textAlign: 'center'}}><img src="/img/blog/remote-powershell/windows-console-output.png" width="90%" /></div>